Xennet/xennetdocs/README.md

 Encoding and streaming uses both CPU, RAM, Hard drive and Bandwidth, all four in at least moderate usage.

-We recognize that this constellation of resourse consumption might not justify itself, and we account on that our peers will be part of the bigger Zennet and XenFS network, hence increasing the incentive to run a node.
+We recognize that this constellation of resourse consumption might not justify itself, and we account on that our peers will be part of the bigger Zennet and ZenFS network, hence increasing the incentive to run a node.

-As we described, Xentube is mainly a fine-tuned XenFS with additional features.
+As we described, ZenTube is mainly a fine-tuned ZenFS with additional features.
 This fine-tuning of the parameters is yet to be well considered.

 ## FAQ